ronanlina/Django-BlogApp/ReadMe.md

         pip install django

 Afterwards, to create your django project perform this command.

 django-admin startproject [DJANGO PROJ NAME]

 After the project files are installed go over to your project directory and open the folder with your preferred text editor. (when using VS code, enter command  'code .').

-        to run server, perform: python manage.py runserver.
+to run server, perform:

+    python manage.py runserver

 5. Installing mysqlclient.